Collaborative Divorce

 The Collaborative Divorce model was developed by a group of attorneys, mental health professionals and financial planning experts whose experience with traditional divorce led them to the conclusion that litigation is injurious to families and especially to children.
 They were certain they could develop a healthier way to help families through divorce.
 The Collaborative Divorce model has grown rapidly with practitioners throughout the United States and Canada.

 There are requirements for what constitutes a Collaborative Divorce.
-Both parties must dedicate themselves to honesty, openness and a willingness to place the welfare of the entire family first.
-The desire to change ineffective communication patterns and the commitment to work at change are vital to a successful outcome.
+Both parties must dedicate themselves to honesty, openness, and a willingness to place the welfare of the entire family first.
+The desire to change ineffective communication patterns and the commitment to work at change is vital to a successful outcome.
 Communication training is as critical to the process as the legal and financial negotiations.
 If dysfunctional patterns are not changed, conflict persists.
-It is this focus on changing the couple’s way of interacting with each other that makes the Collaborative Divorce process a better approach to both divorce, and post divorce co-parenting.
+It is this focus on changing the couple’s way of interacting with each other that makes the Collaborative Divorce process a better approach to both divorce and post-divorce co-parenting.

 What Are The Advantages Of Collaborative Family Law?

-- Clients are often encouraged to bring in different experts where appropriate such as child specialists, counsellors, accountants and financial advisers
+• Clients are often encouraged to bring in different experts where appropriate such as child specialists, counselors, accountants, and financial advisers

 What Is The Difference Between Collaborative Law And Mediation?